We want a world: Where everybody has a voice. Where everybody’s rights are respected. Where sustainability is the norm.

 To read about our project partners visit our project section.

 Thrǣdable is the result of a metaphor.
 Given that another name for clothes is threads, and that there are threads of conversations in social media, we believed that our company could ‘thread’ our myriad communities together.
 Thrǣd with the ǣ is the Old English spelling of thread.

 To make our lines we enter into a partnership with an organisation to hold workshops with their beneficiaries.
 The creations of these workshops are the primary inspiration for the designs of our t-shirts, prints and accessories.
 We give 50% of the gross profit of sales to this organisation.
 Specifically, the operating costs (the costs necessary to create the items) are wholly borne by us in order to bring the garments to market with zero financial risk to the NGO.
-Half these costs are then deducted from the revenue generated by each sale, leaving the gross profit.
+These costs are then deducted from the revenue generated by each sale, leaving the gross profit.
 It is this profit that is distributed on a 50/50 basis.
 We calculate the amount owed to the organisation every quarter.

 Together with each partner organisation, we set concrete and long-term objectives to be attained with the support of the funds raised through the sale of the dedicated Thrǣdable line.
 These objectives are clarified in the profile of each partner organisation that can be found on our website.
 We strive for absolute transparency guaranteeing that the amount owed to the partner organisation reaches the people and the goals it is meant for.
 There is two-way oversight.
 We give the organisation in question access to our Profit and Loss accounts for their specific line, and in return we expect to see where the revenues generated are spent.